microsoft/aitour-ai-readiness-with-azure/README.md

 ## Key audience takeaways
 - Being AI-ready requires a solid foundation in the cloud
-- Azure is provides a powerful, secure, and adaptive cloud foundation to accelerate innovation with AI
+- Azure provides a powerful, secure, and adaptive cloud foundation to accelerate innovation with AI

 ## Additional Resources and Continued Learning
 You can find additional resources, including the slides of the presentation here.